Rafi-Luffy/MyPracticeRepo/README.md

 - Built Spring projects using Maven and implemented DI using XML, annotations, and Java config.
 - Applied Spring AOP for cross-cutting concerns like logging using AspectJ.
 - Developed a full-stack Spring Boot CRUD application with REST endpoints and tested with Postman.
+- Used Spring Data JPA to implement service layers with repository interfaces for entity operations.
+- Performed insert, update, delete, and partial search features using `CommandLineRunner`.

 ---